PSGuy-x64/Bulk-ADUser-Updates/README.md

 USE SCRIPT IN YOUR RSIK

 Risk Mitigation:
-Test first in test enviroment.
+Test first in test enviroment,
-Do backup before proceed.
+Do backup before proceed,
-Proceed in production in waves.
+Proceed in production in waves,
-Start with lmimited no of users.
+Start with lmimited no of users,
-One day between waves without changes.
+One day between waves without changes,
 Prepare restoreplan incase of need.